deemacauses/books-directory/README.md

 4. Run `npm run start` to start the server.

-To test the API,you can use the following [Postman collection link](https://documenter.getpostman.com/view/22139068/2s8ZDYX1jM).
+To test the API, you can use the following [Postman collection link](https://documenter.getpostman.com/view/22139068/2s8ZDYX1jM).

 > Thank you for visiting my repository 😁